ashwani-cse/ecom-auth-server/README.md

-# ecom-auth-server
+# ecom-auth-service

-This repository contains a Spring Boot project named **ecom-auth-server**.
+This repository contains a Spring Boot project named **ecom-auth-service**.
 The project is built using Maven and includes controllers, a repository, a service, and exception handling.

 ## Table of Contents
 - [Overview](#overview)